ruyisdk/ruyi/README.md

 There are 3 telemetry modes available:

 * `local`: data will be collected but not uploaded without user action.
-* `off`: data will not be collected nor uploaded, except for a single version number of `ruyi` reported at most once per week.
+* `off`: data will neither be collected nor uploaded, except for a one-time upload of `ruyi`'s version number on first run.
 * `on`: data will be collected and periodically uploaded.

 By default the `local` mode is active from `ruyi` 0.42.0 (inclusive) on, which